 The 6’5″, 272 pound T.C.
 Williams star is not athletic or fast, but he has plenty of strength and a ridiculous frame.
 Clarke is clearly one of the best run-stopping defensive ends in the country, but he isn’t a non-factor as a pass rusher either, as he posted 12.5 sacks last season for T.C.
 Williams.

 Watch for Penn State in Clarke’s recruitment, as they are locked into his recent top six of Virginia, Miami, Wake Forest, Penn State, Tennessee, and UNC (in no particular order).
 It is a surprise to see Wake Forest in his top six instead of N.C.
 State, but it sounds like Virginia, UNC, and Penn State are the three teams to watch for the closest anyway.
 However, Miami and Tennessee are obviously big programs, and the Volunteers have been recruiting at an incredible pace under new head coach Butch Jones.
 Clarke’s announcement date of the 30th of May has removed, giving Clarke much-needed time to fully check everything out.

-Topics: Duke Blue Devils, Jeremiah Clarke, Miami Hurricanes, North Carolina State Wolfpack, North Carolina Tar Heels, Penn State Nittany Lions, Tennessee Volunteers, Virginia Cavaliers, Wake Forest Demon Deacons
+Tags: Duke Blue Devils Jeremiah Clarke Miami Hurricanes North Carolina State Wolfpack North Carolina Tar Heels Penn State Nittany Lions Tennessee Volunteers Virginia Cavaliers Wake Forest Demon Deacons